sunriselayer/interliquid-sdk/whitepaper/whitepaper.md

 ## Conclusion

+The innovative Twin Radix Trees architecture enables key prefix based iteration while maintaining ZK friendliness, which is a significant advancement in blockchain state management.
+The parallel processing capabilities and divide-and-conquer approach for proof aggregation ensure efficient performance even with complex state transitions.

+With its customizable transaction authentication flow and seamless integration with Sunrise, InterLiquid SDK provides a robust foundation for building next-generation financial applications that combine the best of Web2 and Web3 technologies.

-InterLiquid SDK has great theoretical background and has a practical vision to realize the interoperable web with Web2 like UX and DX, to allow apps to interact with public DeFi ecosystem with the verifiable properties.
+InterLiquid SDK has great theoretical background and has a practical vision to realize the interoperable financial system with Web2 like UX and DX, to allow apps to interact with public DeFi ecosystem with the financial enterprise grade verifiability.